billpmurphy/pychan/README.md

 pychan
 ======

-Pychan is an unofficial Python 2.7 wrapper for the [new 4chan API](https://github.com/4chan/4chan-API).
+Pychan is an unofficial Python 2.7 wrapper for the [4chan API](https://github.com/4chan/4chan-API).

 The pychan package includes: